Featured Image Usage Guide And Importance

 Featured images are captivating and a fun feature to play around with – not to mention they have great SEO value!
-Adding featured images to your blog posts is simple.
-Straight-forward process and easy enough to incorporate into your blog post’s pre-publishing checklist.
+Adding the main photo to your blog posts is simple.
+Straightforward process and easy enough to incorporate into your blog post’s pre-publishing checklist.

 Let’s quickly review the areas we covered in this guide: